bssrdev/wilderhood/_wildart/2015-09-27-Black-Kite.markdown

 <img src="{{ site.baseurl }}/img/2015-09-27/Black-Kite_Prasad Natarajan.jpg" alt="Black Kite, Bangalore, Wildart by Prasad Natarajan">

 <p>Welcome back everyone, it has been a thrilling week for me at a tiger reserve in south India.
 After watching the big four in the reserve, I am all charged up to roar.
 Staying at a jungle energizes me, it felt great to spend time and watch mammals and birds that our pristine jungles offer.
 While heading back to Bangalore, I watched the bird of this week.
-Many of them were sitting on top of trees, few other were gliding through the blue sky and I also noticed one of them getting hit by a fast moving vehicle on ring road.</p>
+Many of them were sitting on top of trees, few other were gliding across the blue sky and I also noticed one of them getting hit by a fast moving vehicle on ring road.</p>

 <p>The bird of this week is Black-kite(Milvus migrans).
 They are medium sized prey birds, head color is much lighter brown when compared to rest of their body.
 Around the eye much darker brown patches are seen, coloring on the neck is also lighter brown.
 The end of the beak is yellow and bill is black.
 Wing tips have streaks of light brown against the dark black feathers, their tail is forked, legs are yellow and talons are black.
 Male and female individuals look alike.</p>